 In the country

-By far, the most important advice I have given this summer (and the “secret” of how I can actually learn languages) is to not speak English.
-Please don’t take this lightly.
+By far, the most important advice I can give (and the “secret” of how I can actually learn languages) is to not speak English.
+Please don't take this lightly.
 Depending on how serious you are about reaching the best level you can, this decision can make all of the difference.
-It is extremely hard because it can be very lonely and frustrating not being able to communicate all that you want when there may be so many other expats around ready to chat with you in your native-tongue, but I have to warn you that frankly I’ve met hundreds of aspiring learners who have failed in making much progress because of using English as the language that they socialise in.
+It is extremely hard because it can be very lonely and frustrating not being able to communicate all that you want when there may be so many other expats around ready to chat with you in your native-tongue, but I have to warn you that frankly I've met hundreds of aspiring learners who have failed in making much progress because of using English as the language that they socialise in.
 Lots of people learn languages very well while also speaking English in their spare time, but in my experience they do it much slower than those who are 100% dedicated.

 This is why I can learn languages so quickly, and has nothing to do with magical or genetic talents.
 Not speaking English is a decision you have to make as soon as possible if you want to learn as quickly as possible.
 Don't wait until you are “ready”, because you may never consider yourself ready.
 Just speak!
 If you remember some conversational connectors you can “fake” actual conversations with natives, even in the early stages.

 As you are trying to make progress in the language, to help with your longer-term goal, try to have mini-goals that you can achieve in a very short time.
 This improves your motivation to study and helps you progress in measurable amounts.
 One of them is to look forward to a particular meeting with a native and to study for that, but if you find that some natives prefer to speak to you in English, there are lots of ways to convince them to help you.
 But when you are socialising with them, keep in mind that you don't need to drink to be able to speak the language.